Pocket-Greenhaven, Sacramento, California

 Pocket-Greenhaven (also known as The Pocket) is a suburban community within the city of Sacramento, California, 5 miles south of downtown Sacramento.
 It is bordered by Interstate 5 on the east and a semi-circular "pocket" bend in the Sacramento River on the south, west, and north.
 The three exits into the Pocket-Greenhaven community off Interstate 5 are 43rd Avenue (southbound only), Florin Road, and Pocket/Meadowview Road.
 Entering the area from the South on Interstate 5, travelers pass a landmark water tower with the words "Welcome to SACRAMENTO AMERICA'S FARM-TO-FORK CAPITAL" painted on it, marking the southern boundary of the city of Sacramento.
+The previous words were “SACRAMENTO City of Trees.”
 The water tower was originally blank and looked very much like a spaceship alongside wheat and barley fields.
-Pocket-Greenhaven is located in the 95831 Zipcode.
+Pocket-Greenhaven is located in the 95831 ZIP code.

 Neighborhood residents

 The Pocket-Greenhaven neighborhood is in the Southwest area of Sacramento which is now primarily populated by upper, upper-middle, and middle-class families.
 Original homeowners are generally older and live in Pocket-Greenhaven's periphery, while newer residents are typically younger and reside more centrally.
 Home construction in the neighborhood began in the early 1960s, and over the years, several noteworthy have resided within the community, including Hollywood Actor Eddie Murphy (whose then-wife Nicole Mitchell Murphy, is a Sacramento native), and members of the Sacramento Kings professional basketball team.
 Current Assembly Speaker Anthony Rendon (politician), a resident of Los Angeles County, maintains a home in the Greenhaven section of the district.
 Former State Senate President and current Sacramento mayor Darrell Steinberg resides in Greenhaven.
 Delaine Eastin, former Superintendent of Schools for California and Assembly member from Union City, CA lived in the Pocket section while serving as Superintendent but now resides in Davis, CA. The California Air Pollution Control Officers Association's Executive Director Tung Le lives in the Pocket.

 The Pocket-Greenhaven neighborhood is a low-crime neighborhood, overall.
 There are two private lakes and 18 public parks in the Pocket-Greenhaven neighborhood.